verilator/verilator/README.rst

 closed-source Verilog simulators (Carbon Design Systems Carbonator, Modelsim/Questa, Cadence Incisive/NC-Verilog, Synopsys VCS, VTOC, and Pragmatic CVer/CVC).
 But, Verilator is open-sourced, so you can spend on computes rather than licenses.
-Thus Verilator gives you the best cycles/dollar.
+Thus, Verilator gives you the best cycles/dollar.